Charging Electric Cars on the Road

 Direkt current (DC) is used by fast charging stations and allows for higher powers and so for shorter charging times.
 The most common, not compatible systems for fast charging stations are CCS and CHAdeMO, an electric car supports either the one or the other.
 CCS seems to become the standard in western countries.
 The plugs are an extension of type 1 or 2.

-A Renault Zoe at a normal charging station, charging with 22 kW, February 2019.
+A Renault Zoe at a type 2 normal charging station, charging with 22 kW, February 2019.

 CHAdeMO socket at a Nissan Leaf.